Obstructions to free periodicity and symmetric L-space knots: Introduction

 \subsection{Acknowledgments}

 We would like to thank Liam Watson for helpful conversations.
-The second author is supported by the Pacific Institute for Mathematical Sciences (PIMS).
-The research and findings may not reflect those of the institute.
+The second author is supported by the Pacific Institute for Mathematical Sciences (PIMS) through the grant ``Novel Techniques in Low Dimensions''.

+The third author acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), RGPIN-2021-02603 and of PIMS through the grants ``Novel Techniques in Low Dimensions'' and CRG41.